In the history of Facebook, there have been four major redesigns.

 Visually, Facebook's redesign is carried throughout the desktop and mobile apps.
 It's a cleaner, brighter, more contemporary Facebook.
 Here’s a look at CEO Mark Zuckerberg showing off the mostly-white design at the F8 2019 conference:

-If you're not a fan of all the bright look, you'll be happy to know that, because dark modes have become a huge trend in the past year, Facebook has decided to offer its own dark mode for web users in this update.
+If you're not a fan of the bright look, you'll be happy to know that, because dark modes have become a huge trend, Facebook has decided to offer its own dark mode for desktop and iPhone users with this update.
 (Go here to learn how to get this dark mode now for Messenger.)

 Here’s a quick video from Facebook showing off the look: